xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Documents/DocumentMethods.md

 An attribute name of the form *a.b* is interpreted as attribute path, not as attribute.

-Note: the *closedRange* simple query function is **deprecated** as of ArangoDB 2.6.
+Note: the *closedRange* simple query function is **deprecated** as of AvocadoDB 2.6.
-The function may be removed in future versions of ArangoDB.
+The function may be removed in future versions of AvocadoDB.
 The preferred way for retrieving documents from a collection within a specific range is to use an AQL query as follows: